Bullpen blows E-Rod’s 20th win, Red Sox beat O’s anyway

 On the mound, starters Chris Sale and David Price made only 25 and 22 starts, respectively, as Sale battled elbow issues and Price dealt with elbow and wrist problems.

-Firming up the starting rotation and bullpen are areas that ownership has also said will be addressed this summer.
+Firming up the starting rotation and bullpen are areas that ownership has also said will be addressed this offseason.

+Cora has been criticized for the message he gave to his team during spring training that this season was about continuing the system that propelled them to win the title.

 SOME CATCH